justinethier/cyclone/docs/Garbage-Collector.md

 # Introduction

+The goal of this paper is to provide a high-level overview of Cyclone's garbage collector.
+The collector has the following requirements:

+- Automatically free allocated memory.
+- Allow the language implementation to support tail calls and continuations.
+- Allow the language to support native multithreading.

-Cyclone uses generational garbage collection (GC) to automatically free allocated memory.
+Cyclone uses generational garbage collection (GC) to automatically free allocated memory using two types of collection.
 In practice, most allocations consist of short-lived objects such as temporary variables.
-Our generational collector performs two types of collection.
 Minor GC is done frequently to clean up most of these short-lived objects.
-Some objects will survive this collection and remain in memory.
+Some objects will survive this collection because they are still referenced in memory.
 A major collection runs less often to free longer-lived objects that are no longer being used by the application.

-TODO: mention goals of GC? native thread support, language featurs: tail calls/continuations?? not really directly supported because of GC though

 Cheney on the MTA, a technique introduced by Henry Baker, is used to implement the first generation of our garbage collector.
 Objects are allocated directly on the stack using `alloca` so allocations are very fast, do not cause fragmentation, and do not require a special pass to free unused objects.
 Baker's technique uses a copying collector for both the minor and major generations of collection.
 One of the drawbacks of using a copying collector for major GC is that it relocates all the live objects during collection.
 This is problematic for supporting native threads because an object can be relocated at any time, invalidating any references to the object.
 To prevent this either all threads must be stopped while major GC is running or a read barrier must be used each time an object is accessed.
 Both options add a potentially significant overhead so instead another type of collector is used for the second generation.

 Cyclone supports native threads by using a tracing collector based on the Doligez-Leroy-Gonthier (DLG) algorithm for major collections.
 An advantage of this approach is that objects are not relocated once they are placed on the heap.
 In addition, major GC executes asynchronously so threads can continue to run concurrently even during collections.

-The goal of this paper is to provide a high-level overview of Cyclone's garbage collector.

 # Terms
 - Collector - A thread running the garbage collection code.
 The collector is responsible for coordinating and performing most of the work for major garbage collections.